-- God is a God of order, and that his world should reflect a sense of purpose, not chaos - > Every person is made in the image of God, known, loved and valued as a unique creation - Humans are designed to be interdependent, supporting others and being supported, like a body with many parts - The Bible provides laws to govern human affairs, but these also show up human weakness and the need for forgiveness
+- ➤ God is a God of order, and that his world should reflect a sense of purpose, not chaos - Every person is made in the image of God, known, loved and valued as a unique creation - > Humans are designed to be interdependent, supporting others and being supported, like a body with many parts - The Bible provides laws to govern human affairs, but these also show up human weakness and the need for forgiveness

-At our schools, British Values and Christian Values are closely linked.
+At our schools, British Values and Christian Values are closely linked and are a fundamental part of our 'Character Education', supporting our children to be the best they can (UNICEF article 29).
 Christian Values are taught and celebrated through daily Collective Worship and followed up in class discussions.
 Core British Values of tolerance, respect and justice are taught in the context of the strong Christian ethos.
 These values are upheld by all staff, Trustees, Governors, the pupils and visitors to the school.
 This is reflected in the Christian vision, as well as underpinned by our Behaviour and Bullying and Equality Policies.
 Staff and Governors/Trustees follow a Code of Conduct which reflects these values, and regular visitors and volunteers to the school are also made aware of the importance of upholding these values.
 Opportunities are given through the curriculum for pupils to explore core British Values and robust policies and procedures are in place when these values are not upheld, underpinned by clear Christian principles of reconciliation and forgiveness.